aosmith16/simpow/README.md

     #>   ntrt nblock nrep total_samp sd_resid alpha power
     #> 1    2      3    1          6        4  0.05    45
     #> 2    2      3   10         60        4  0.05   100

+Note that in the `lm_wf()` case above, trying to vary the block number would add a complexity `var_element()` can’t handle because you would also need to provide different block means.
+This is not currently possible.